napengam/phpWebSocketServer/README.md

 **websocketExtern**

-Conneting to external websocket servers to test cleint code
+Conneting to external websocket servers to test client code